jchiefelk/AlgoLab/VisionCode/README.md

 <h2> OpenCV in Xcode 7</h2>

 <p>
-It iss a pain in the ass linking the OpenCV library in Xcode 7.
-Took a few hours to get going.
-To save others from this time-suck in the future, here is what you have to get going.
-These same instructions will get OpenCV working in an openFrameworks Xcode project/
+It is a pain in the ass linking the OpenCV library in Xcode 7, when it is your first time.
+To save others from this time-suck in the future, here is what you have to do.
+These same instructions will get OpenCV working in an openFrameworks Xcode project.
 </p>

 <h4>